About 20 or so years ago, the Investigations Unit here at the U.S. Citibanking Center in San Antonio suffered a terrible disaster.

-No, I didn’t have “FOOL” written on my forehead.
+No, I didn’t have “FOOL” written across my forehead.

 But I couldn’t quite tell if I had actually worn my sacrificial lamb costume to work that day.

-Oh, well, if no one has the balls to stand up & face the music, I did’t have a major problem doing that!
+Oh, well, if no one has the balls to stand up & face the music, I didn’t have a major problem doing that!

-Besides, I always had one ally at my side at all times…THE TRUTH!
+Besides, I always had one ally by my side at all times…THE TRUTH!

 I’ve often been described by many, including my daughter, as “brutally honest”.
 I’m proud of that moniker!